 These are the questions that you need to ask yourself as you are processing an order and the actions that can (or can't be taken).
 Please note that where the allocatable amount is 0 you won't be able to process the order.

-Here are the different stock levels:
+What are the different types of stock levels?